maboglia/CorsoJava/appunti/101_eclipse.md

 * `Home/End` Jump to beginning / jump to end of indention.
 Press home twice to jump to beginning of line
 * `Ctrl+Home`/End Jump to beginning / jump to end of source
-* `Ctrl+Arrow` Right/A rrow Left
-Jump one word to the left / one word to the right
+* `Ctrl+Arrow` Right/Arrow Left Jump one word to the left / one word to the right
 * `Ctrl+Shift+Arrow` Down/Arrow Up Jump to previous / jump to next method
 * `Ctrl+L` Jump to Line Number.
 To hide/show line numbers, press `ctrl+F10` and select 'Show Line Numbers'
 * `Ctrl+Q` Jump to last location edited